 Michael Briody Michael Briody in 1943 Michael Briody a Lieutenant in 1945

-2nd South Staffordshires.
-Service No. 2184629.
-He was wounded and taken to St Elizabeth's Hospital Arnhem and then captured by German forces when the Airborne withdrew.
-Any further information welcome.
-Contact his son-in-law, Darren, at darrenwortley@blueyonder.co.uk
+I'm trying to get in touch with anyone who knew my Grandfather, Pte George Arthur Broadbent of the 2nd South Staffordshires, Service No. 2184629.
+He was wounded at the Battle of Arnhem and taken to St Elizabeth's Hospital Arnhem and then captured by German forces when the Airborne withdrew.
+Any further information much appreciated, contact Louise Broadbent at lou-lou0108@live.co.uk

 George A. Brown